 Lots of old platformers (but especially Mega Man) have many, many levels in labs and power-stations and so on; the walls are always covered in computer-buttons, giant gears, and in general, anything science-y looking, since how else would you know you were in the future?

-Similarly, many tech-y places in Pokemon games will have machines and computers with various descriptions.
+Many tech-y places in Pokémon games will have machines and computers with various descriptions.
 Sort of justified since the player character is usually 10 and might just not know.
 Rarely, an important gadget or message will be hidden in one.

 It's a lot of words and numbers that don't make any sense...